bespinian/blog/content/posts/efficient-navigation-in-vim.md

 The jumplist contains all the points in any buffer you recently jumped to (e.g., with `12j`).
 It can be accessed with `:jumps`.
 The commands to jump back and forth in the jumplist are `ctrl+o` and `ctrl+i` respectively.
 They can be very useful because they act like the "back" and "forward" buttons in a web browser.

-The changelist on the other hand contains all the points in the current buffer where you have recently changed something.
+The changelist, on the other hand, contains all the points in the current buffer where you have recently changed something.
 It can be accessed with the `:changes` command.
-A very useful command here is `g;` which jumps to the last place where you have changed something (i.e., jumps back in the changelist). `g,` on the other hand takes you back to where you were before (i.e., jumps forward in the changelist).
+A very useful command here is `g;` which jumps to the last place where you have changed something (i.e., jumps back in the changelist). `g,`, on the other hand, takes you back to where you were before (i.e., jumps forward in the changelist).
 This allows you to easily switch back and forth between a point of reference (e.g., some documentation) and the place where you are currently editing.

 ## Search